 Even though these are shown as straight lines in the diagram – in reality the double bonds make the fatty acid bend and swivel.
 This is what makes the unsaturated fat liquid as opposed to solid at room temperature.

 Omega 6 and Omega 3 fatty acids are 2 different classes of polyunsaturated fats.
 They are both important, because they are made into powerful regulatory hormones.
 Omega 6 fats are primarily converted into a range of pro- inflammatory hormones and omega 3 into anti-inflammatory hormones.
 Perhaps it would help to think of the analogy of hot and cold taps.
 Hot being omega 6 and cold being omega 3.
 We need a balance of hot and cold to get the right temperature.
 Due to the abundance of omega 6 in our diets from chemically extracted vegetable oils, (see graph below and the recent increase in salad oil, shortening and margarine) and a lack of food sources of omega 3 like cold water fish and grass fed / wild meat we have an imbalance.
-An ideal ratio is 4:1 up to 1:1 of omega 6 to omega 3.
+An ideal ratio is 4:1 down to 1:1 of omega 6 to omega 3.
 This is a long way from the standard American diet which gives 20:1.
 Imagine the hot tap (inflammation) on full and the cold tap (anti-inflammation) on a dribble.
 Inflammation is rampant.

 There are potentially 2 different ways to rectify this.
 One is to add a high dose of omega 3 to balance the amount of omega 6 we eat.
 The other is to minimise omega 6 and increase the omega 3 just enough to give an ideal balance.
 Which is the best solution?